vendia/blog/posts/2022-11-16-patient-experience-with-teeth-how-the-world’s-leading-dental-laboratory-uses-data-sharing-to-improve-healthcare.md

 ---
 draft: false
 slug: podcast-patient-experience-with-teeth
-title: "Patient experience with teeth: How the world’s leading dental laboratory uses data sharing to improve healthcare"
+title: "Patient experience with teeth: How the world's leading dental laboratory uses data sharing to improve healthcare"
 description: Robert Edwards, Director of Software Development at Glidewell Laboratories, talks about the challenges and pending promise of real-time data